-Self-Determination Theory is the wonderful brainchild of psychologists Richard Ryan and Edward Deci.
+Self-Determination Theory SDT is the wonderful brainchild of psychologists Richard Ryan and Edward Deci.
+It’s a theory of motivation and self-determination.
 They identified the key ingredients needed for intrinsic human motivation.
 It’s the secret sauce that helps people enjoy exercise, motivates them to complete a video game in record time and even fall in love with learning!

 When we love our learning, when we’re engaged and passionate about it, the way we experience it is entirely different.
 When you love learning you want to feel that way all the time.
 You can get obsessed with a topic and hungry to learn everything about it.
 It’s at the back of your mind even when you’re not actively learning about it.
 You start to wonder how it affects other things and you begin to notice its wider impact.